 Much has been written about the value of practicing tameshigiri elsewhere, so we will list just a few of the main benefits here:

-Our most common target is a rolled reed mat (makiwara) made by rolling traditional tatami mats (tatami omote) that have been rejected due to minor flaws.
+Our most common target is a rolled reed mat (makiwara) made by rolling traditional tatami mats (tatami omote) that have been rejected for other commercial use due to minor flaws.
 These mats are rolled tightly, tied with biodegradable twine and soaked in water overnight.
-A single mat thus simulates roughly the thickness of a human arm, while two mats rolled together simulates the thickness of a human leg.
-Wooden dowels or small bamboo can be rolled into the mat to simulate bone.
-At Musokai we will not include the latter in our makiwara since we are exclusively interested in the quality of the cut - did it go through the mat in a flat plane or curving plane; did it cut the last reeds cleanly on exit or tear them, and so on.
+At Musokai we are exclusively interested in the quality of the cut - did it go through the mat in a flat plane or curving plane; did it cut the last reeds cleanly on exit or tear them, and so on.

 Here are some links to deepen your understanding of tameshigiri: